Ulysses vs. iA Writer: A New Comparison

-For example, you can add in-text comments like you’d expect with a Markdown editor, but also annotations that function almost like comments on a PDF: affected text is marked to show the presence of an annotation, but the annotation text isn’t visible while writing unless you explicitly open it.
+For example, you can add in-text comments like you’d expect, but also annotations that function almost like comments on a PDF: affected text is marked to show the presence of an annotation, but the annotation text isn’t visible while writing unless you explicitly open it.
 Comments and annotations are omitted from the preview and exported files.

 Writer, bizarrely, doesn’t even support in-text comments, let alone annotations.